raviadi12/js-icarus-2d-gameengine/README.md

-Certainly!
-Here's a basic template for your `README.md` file.
-Feel free to customize it to better fit your project:

 # ICARUS - Efficient CPU-Based 2D Render Engine

 ICARUS is a lightweight and efficient CPU-based 2D render engine designed for simplicity and performance.
 It is built using Vite, providing a fast development environment with hot module replacement (HMR) for real-time updates.